HackUnit/Data_Analysis_Final_Project_G1/README.md

 - The main question we will address is what are the most important productive capacity and technological capacity features that a government should invest in to increase their ***GDP***.<br>
 - Another question we address is how do productive capacity and technological capacity features differ between countries in different regions of the world.

-# Machine Learning Model

-Using Multivariate Linear Regression and Random Forest Classifiers to analyze relationships in GDP factors

 ## Descriptions of Machine Learning Model Methodology

+Using Multivariate Linear Regression and Random Forest Classifiers to analyze relationships in GDP factors.

 ### Description of Preliminary Data Preprocessing: